 R2-D2 Vocalizer

 Generate unique, emotional R2-D2 vocalizations with the press of a button!
-The R2-D2 Vocalizer is a fully functional AI powered by advanced research into the speech patterns and emotional logic of R2-D2.
+The R2-D2 Vocalizer is a language model powered by advanced research into the speech patterns and emotional logic of R2-D2.

 Each vocalization is unique.
 A sophisticated algorithm assembles R2’s speech "phoneme" by "phoneme."
 Billions upon billions of rules dictate how each sound should be selected, processed, timed, and sequenced to achieve emotional and canonical accuracy.